- Introduction by Acharya Madhva

 He who understands the supreme lord, in whom all beings existed, in whom alone they take shelter, for such a person who perceives that one lord (principle) in all beings, where is delusion, where is grief?

-Bhā.: He is the supreme lord, in whom all beings existed.
+He is the supreme lord, in whom all beings exist.
 The verse conveys the omnipresent attribute of the lord.
-A reference is given to Pippalāda vedic testimonial, where the concept is reiterated, using similar words.
+A reference is given to Pippalāda vedic testimonial, where the concept is reiterated, providing the hermeneutical context.

-• Īśāvāsyopaniṣat 08
+- Īśāvāsyopaniṣat 08

 sa paryagāt śukramakāyamavraṇam asnāviraṁ śuddhamapāpaviddham। kavirmanīṣī paribhūḥ svayambhūḥ yāthātathyato'rthān vyadadhāt śāśvatībhyaḥ samābhyaḥ ॥8॥

-Bhā.: A reference is provided to the portion of Varaha Purāna which explains every word in the current verse.
+A reference is provided from Varaha Purāna which explains the current verse providing hermeneutic context to the words used.

-• Īśāvāsyopaniṣat 09, 10, and 11
+- Īśāvāsyopaniṣat 09, 10, and 11

 andhantamaḥ praviśanti ye'vidyāmupāsate। tato bhūya iva te tamo ya u vidyāyāṁ ratāḥ ॥9॥